 How we want kids to be changed at the end of this lesson?

-We want kids to be able to recall the historicity of the resurrection to defend the faith.
+We want kids to be able to use the argument from morality to defend the faith.

 1 Peter 3:15 memory verse – https://www.youtube.com/watch?v=XX8z9f_H5GU